pearcej/cppds/_sources/BasicDS/ImplementinganUnorderedListLinkedLists.rst

 .. figure:: Figures/remove.png
    :align: center

-   Figure 13: Removing an Item from the Middle of the List
+   Figure 13: Removing an Item from the Middle of the Linked List

 .. _fig_removehead: